dmannan/graphSpec/specDefn.md

 ```
 {
   "graph": {
     "region": string, defines the region of the anatomy the graph is extracted from.
-Use biologically relevant terms
     "sex": string defining the sex of the subject
     "species": string for species name